jane-ahone/Online-Shop-HNG/README.md

 - Search Functionality: Allow users to search for specific products using the search bar.
 - Inventory Management: Add, edit, and remove products from the store's inventory.
 - Order Processing: Handle the process of placing and managing customer orders.
-- User Authentication: Implement user registration and login functionality for secure access.
-- Admin Dashboard: Provide an administrative interface for managing products, orders, and user accounts.

 ## Technologies Used